SSoelvsten/adiar/FUTURE_WORK.md

 [[Rudell93](#references)].
 This is based on the observation by prior authors that two adjacent variables can be swapped without affecting any nodes of any other variable in the DAG.
-To allow this swapping in _Adiar_, one will need to first look into the [Levelized Files](#levelized-files) refactor below.
-After this is done, then the sifting algorithm can be mapped to the decision diagrams of _Adiar_.
+To allow this swapping in _Adiar_, one will need to first look into the _levelized files_ refactor described in [#154](https://github.com/SSoelvsten/adiar/issues/154).
+After this is done, then the sifting algorithm can (hopefully) be mapped to the decision diagrams of _Adiar_.

 Since the _meta file_ in _Adiar_ also provides the size of each level, then one